devgabrielf/devgabrielf/README.md

 ### Hi there 👋

-- 🌱 I’m a Front-end Developer working with ReactJS
+- 🌱 I’m a Frontend Developer working with ReactJS, VanillaJS and Svelte
 - 📚 I’m studying Computer Information Systems at Pontifical Catholic University of Minas Gerais (PUC Minas)
 - 📫 You can reach me at  [![LinkedIn](https://img.shields.io/badge/-LinkedIn-000000?style=flat&logo=linkedin)](https://www.linkedin.com/in/gabriel-ferreira5/)